CELLIST CURATOR COLLABORATOR

 Recent highlights include a performance in the Wigmore Hall of her own arrangement of The Lark Ascending with Daniel Pioro, a solo performance in ‘An Elephant in the Garden’ at Shakespeare’s Globe’s storytelling Festival & playing the solo cello part in Sam Bordoli’s miniature music theatre piece for tenor and cello ‘Belongings’ as part of the Invisible Opera House inquiry programme.

-Right now she is working with Ian Dearden from Sound Intermedia on her debut solo album "What Can I Do", a response to the Corona Virus pandemic: a mix of ancient & modern music for solo and layered cello exploring themes relating to the crisis, which she gathered & arranged to perform to her street during the lockdown period; She is cellist and mentor for a new chamber opera, "Persephone's Dream" for soprano & solo cello with Fat Lady Opera, currently in development; and she is developing ideas for her second solo album HIRAETH, inspired by themes of nostalgia, longing & homesickness.
+Currently she is working on her debut solo album "What Can I Do", a response to the Corona Virus pandemic: a mix of ancient & modern music for solo and layered cello exploring themes relating to the crisis, which she gathered & arranged to perform to her street during the lockdown period; She is cellist and mentor for a new chamber opera, "Persephone's Dream" for soprano & solo cello with Fat Lady Opera, currently in development; and she is developing ideas for her second solo album HIRAETH, inspired by themes of nostalgia, longing & homesickness.

 She is a graduate of Wadham College, Oxford where she studied Ancient & Modern History followed by postgraduate study at the Royal College of Music & the Hochshule für Künste in Bremen, Germany with internationally acclaimed cellist and teacher Alexander Baillie.
 She plays on a cello by Stefan Krattenmacher.